The Gunny Sack

 3. Would pumpkin bread work in place of the French bread?
 No, you need a sturdier bread like French bread, baguettes, brioche, or challah.

 4. How can I make this in the oven instead of a slow cooker?
 Let the bread soak up the egg/pumpkin mixture.
-Spread in a 9×13 pan and bake at 350° for 50-60 minutes.
+Spread in a 9×13 pan and bake at 350°F for 50-60 minutes.

 5. What should I do if I don’t have day old bread for bread pudding?
-If you do not have day-old bread, cut bread into cubes and bake them at 325° for about 5 minutes on an ungreased baking sheet.
+If you do not have day-old bread, cut bread into cubes and bake them at 325°F for about 5 minutes on an ungreased baking sheet.

-Slow Cooker Blueberry Bread Pudding:
+• Slow Cooker Blueberry Bread Pudding

 Slow Cooker Pumpkin Pecan Bread Pudding